pillow3/IGBot-AutoDM/README.md

-Sure, here's a README for your code in English:

 # Instagram Messaging Bot

 This Python script is designed to automate sending messages to Instagram accounts.
 It utilizes the Selenium library to interact with the Instagram website and send messages to a list of specified accounts.
 This README provides an overview of the code, its functionality, and how to use it.